 Many of us choose to cook on vacation for various reasons.
 It is almost always healthier to cook than to eat out.
 Cooking on vacation is also significantly cheaper, especially if you have children.
-It can actually be less stressful too, if you have taken some steps before you leave to make your work easier while on vacation.
+It can actually be less stressful too, if you have taken some steps before you leave to make your work easier.
 Here are 8 ways to help make cooking on vacation a bit easier.

 8 ways to make cooking on vacation easier